inters/snabb/README.md

 - Be as fast as possible on generic x86 CPUs, handle 10 Gbps line rate at 60 byte packets and more

-- Avoid vendor lock-in and mandatory, complex dependencies
+- Avoid vendor lock-in and mandatory, complex dependencies while embracing network operator standards such as NETCONF/YANG

 - Keep it all simple, maintainable, and modular